JSAbrahams/mamba/README.md

         ans := (x ^ (i + 2)) / (factorial (i + 2))
     ans
 ```

-Generally speaking, global variables can cause a lot of headaches.
-Immutable variables and pure functions make it easy to write declarative programs with no hidden dependencies.

 ### ⚠ Error handling (🇻 0.5+)